Dwight Lodeweges

 Dwight Lodeweges (born 26 October 1957) is a Canadian–born Dutch football coach and former professional player.
 He is currently one of the assistant managers of the Netherlands national team.
-In 2020 - after Ronald Koeman left to join FC Barcelona - he was caretaker manager for 2 matches.
-On 29 June 2021 Frank de Boer resigned as coach and Lodeweges again took over on an interim basis until a new head coach was appointed.
+In 2020, after Ronald Koeman left to join Barcelona, he was appointed as caretaker manager for two matches.
+On 29 June 2021, Frank de Boer resigned as coach and Lodeweges again took over on an interim basis until a new head coach was appointed.

 Managerial career

 After the resignation of Huub Stevens, Lodeweges was named PSV Eindhoven's head coach.
-He finished the season, but then left to become head coach for NEC Nijmegen, On 9 April 2009, he signed on for two years but was dismissed from the role of manager at NEC Nijmegen after the defeat 4–0 of Sunday, against PSV Eindhoven.
+He finished the season, but then left to become head coach of NEC, On 9 April 2009, he signed on for two years but was dismissed from the role of manager at NEC after the defeat 4–0 of Sunday, against PSV Eindhoven.

 On 9 March 2010, he was named as the new head coach of FC Edmonton.
-He left the club before its first competitive match and signed to coach JEF United Chiba of J2 League on 3 December 2010.
+He left the club before its first competitive match and signed on to coach JEF United of J2 League on 3 December 2010.

-In 2013, he signed with SC Cambuur in the Dutch premier division.
-He left mid-season in 2014 when it became known he had signed with their arch-rivals SC Heerenveen for the next season.
-With Heerenveen he became seventh in the 2014–15 season.
+In 2013, he signed with Cambuur in the Dutch premier division.
+He left mid-season in 2014 when it became known he had signed with their arch-rivals Heerenveen for the next season.
+With Heerenveen, he finished seventh in the 2014–15 season.
 The start of the 2015–16 season was bad, with Heerenveen at the bottom of the table.
-In October 2015 he was replaced.
+In October 2015, he was replaced.